cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 (my_project_env) azureuser@myVMname:~$ pip install netcdf4
 ```

-Now the Jupyter notebook server will run once we have activated this environment.
-If, for example,
+Now the Jupyter Notebook server runs provided we activate this environment.
+The environment name
-we log out and log back in to the VM: We will no longer be in this environment.
-We must reactivate
+`my_project_env` is prepended to the prompt.
+If we log out and log back in to the VM: We will
-it.
+no longer be in this environment.

 > For this hands-on activity: Always begin a session by activating the jupyter environment on
-the cloud VM.
-In this case, do so by running `source my_project_env/activate`. `jupyter` is installed
+the cloud VM: `source my_project_env/activate`.
+This is necessary because `jupyter` is installed
-only in this environment; so it must be activated to run the notebook server.
-Once activated
+only in this environment; not in the login or base environment.
-the command prompt will change to `(my_project_env) azureuser@myVMname:~$`.

 Test the installation by typing `jupyter` again.
 The VM should now recognize and run this command.

-## Clone an oceanography repository
+### Clone an oceanography repository

-We have now reached a point where it would be nice to have some code and data to work with.
+We have reached a point where it would be nice to have some code and data to work with.
 We can clone some open source content from the GitHub software control website.

 ```